-What it is: A fitness goal is a realistic goal you set for yourself to achieve within a particular time frame, which can be specific to your exercise routine or training habits.
+Your goal should be realistic and achievable within a particular time frame, and specific to your exercise routine or training habits.

 Only you know where you’re at, the circumstances you’re facing, and what your body is capable of achieving.

-Setting fitness goals allow you to exercise discipline, focus, and determination, all of which can be used in different areas of your life.
+Setting fitness goals has many benefits.
+They allow you to exercise discipline, focus, and determination — all of which can be used in different areas of your life.

-Having clearly defined fitness goals helps keep you on track and gives you something to work towards.
-Not to mention the feelings of elation and joy when you complete a fitness goal!
+Having clearly defined fitness goals helps keep you on track and gives you something to work towards — not to mention the feeling of accomplishment when you achieve them!

-- If flexibility is your goal, you could try Sjana’s BAM program.
+- If flexibility is your goal, try Yoga with Phyllicia Bonanno, Yoga with Ania Tippkemper or Sjana Elise’s BAM program.

 When should you set fitness goals?

 How long should a fitness goal take to complete?

 The time it takes to reach a fitness goal is something only you can determine.
 Whether your goal focuses on the immediate, short or long-term future — or all three — it’s best to set a goal that is achievable for you.